marissarrwilson/Weather-Dashboard/README.md

 # Weather-Dashboard

-## What It Is:
-*

-## Method
+## Description
+* This application is a weather dashboard that allows the user to search for a city and view its current weather along with the forecast predictions for the next 5 days.
-* This app was made using HTML, CSS, JavaScript & an API to retrieve specific information on the weather
+* This app was made using HTML, CSS, JavaScript & an API to retrieve specific information on the weather (open weather map).

-## How to Use
+## Usage
-* Type in a city's name to view its current weather
+* Type in a city's name to view its current weather.

+The application can be accessed via the following link:

+# Screenshot

 ## Credits
 Individual work by me, Marissa Wilson, with the help of...